 In the Emory Pre-College Program, you live away from home and experience the independence and responsibility of college life.
-Pre-College students live in a residential community in the brand-new, central-air-conditioned Turman dormitory, in the heart of campus beside the Dobbs University Center where students will eat most of their meals.
-You will have a roommate, and resident advisors provide supervision and academic support.
-Resident advisors, who are Emory undergraduates, also organize on-campus social activities and host excursions off campus.
-The Emory residential experience is a safe and secure one, with Emory Police available if an emergency arises.
+Pre-College students live in an air-conditioned residential community in Dobbs Hall, in the heart of campus beside the Dobbs University Center (DUC).